sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_12_WhatIsAnOS/Quiz01.md

 **Description**

-a) ARM is the CPU architecture that is used in phones and on top of this the Android & IOS operating system runs.
+ARM is the CPU architecture that is used in phones and on top of this the Android & IOS operating system runs.
 Options (a) & (b) Intel X86 & AMD64 are the CPU architecture used in laptops and PCs.

 ---
 ---